eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 ## Departure on a closed edge

-When the departure edge for a vehicle is closed, vehicles will ignore this for 'soft' closing and delay their departure until the closing has ended for a 'hard' closing.
+When the departure edge for a vehicle is closed, vehicles will ignore this for 'soft' closing.
+For a 'hard' closing they delay their departure until the closing has ended.